Dranov220805/sample-spring-boot-server/readme.md

 # Sample Spring Boot Server (DevOps Testing)

 This repository contains a lightweight Java Spring Boot application designed specifically for testing DevOps workflows.
 It is ideal for validating CI/CD pipelines, containerization strategies, and server deployments (such as AWS EC2 configurations).
+Require jdk 17

 ## Configuration